lefevren/CryVR/README.md

 ====

 - One euro filter : Algorithm based on the C++ version of [One euro filter] (http://www.lifl.fr/~casiez/1euro/).
 This filter help to smooth raw data from VRPN server or Wiimote controler.
 4x nodes to smooth float, vec2, vec3 and quaternion values.
 - Wiimote nodes :  Wiimote Manager node, Wiimote controler node, Battery Level node, IR and Motion Sensing nodes, Rumble node.
+Wiimote nodes drop down fps from about ~20%.
+- VRPN : Need a VRPN server to connect.
+If the server bring wiimote controler, then VRPNWiimote can be used.